shana galen shana galen shana galen

 The more writers I meet, the more I realize that their lives aren't so different from mine, i.e. not glamorous in the least.
 Writing is hard and lonely, and book tours aren't so much fun if you only sell a book or two at every signing.
 Okay, the jammy thing is a pretty big perk.
 I'll admit that...

 Because I'm a mom, my schedule has to be flexible.
-I get up early (before 5 a.m.) and either write or got to fitness boot camp, then I see my husband off to work, and spend the day with my daughter.
-When she takes a nap, I write 4 new pages.
-I do this five-six days a week, for a total of about 20 new pages a week.
-When I'm done with my pages, I check email, revise, post on Facebook or Twitter, and do other business-y things.
-I also carve time out of each day to read.
+I get up early (before 5 a.m.) and run with my friends Emily and Amy.
+We’re always training for a 10K or half marathon.
+Then I come home, walk Sparky the dog, see my husband off to work, and get my daughter ready for elementary school.
+While she's at school, I write new pages.
+My goal is 25 new pages a week.
+Ideally, when I'm done with my pages, I answer email, revise, check Facebook or Twitter, and do other business-y things.
+If I'm being honest, I admit I sometimes surf around Facebook before writing those new pages.
+I also carve time out of each day to read or listen to an audio book.
 You can't be a writer if you don't read.

 What are you up to now?